sentclose/sentc-docs/docs/src/guide/group.md

 ## Fetch a group

 When a user got access to a group the keys can be fetched from the api and got decrypt for the caller.
 Fetch a group with the group id.
-This returned a group obj.
+This returned a group obj which is used for all group related actions.

 :::: tabs type:card